 What Is a Fixed Indexed Annuity?

-A fixed indexed annuity credits interest based on an index-linked formula rather than paying a traditional fixed rate.
-You do not own the index, and dividends are typically excluded, but your contract earns interest according to clearly defined rules.
-Those rules are usually built around one of three levers: a cap, a participation rate, or a spread.
-The crediting method you select determines how index movement is measured, and the cap/participation/spread determines how much of that movement is credited to your annuity value.
+A fixed indexed annuity credits interest based on an index-linked formula rather than paying a traditional guaranteed rate.
+You do not own the underlying index, and dividends are typically excluded, but your contract earns interest according to clearly defined rules tied to how the index performs during each crediting period.
+The specific parameters that shape how much interest is credited — caps, participation rates, or spreads — are set by the carrier and can change at each crediting anniversary within contractual minimum limits.

 How a Fixed Indexed Annuity Works in Real Life